openstack-infra/zuul/doc/source/user/config.rst

       previous window value and the result will become the window size.
 Default: ``linear``.

-   .. zuul:attr:: window-increase-factor
+   .. attr:: window-increase-factor

       Dependent pipeline managers only.
 The value to be added or multiplied against the previous window value to determine the new window after successful change merges.
 Default: ``1``.

-   .. zuul:attr:: window-decrease-type
+   .. attr:: window-decrease-type

       Dependent pipeline managers only.
 This value describes how the window should shrink when changes are not able to be merged by